 Ronnie Reagan’s bizarre legs are sufficient reason to watch John Loves Mary (1949), a picture so ordinaire it needs this bizarre touch.
 When the faces in this historic still from the Museum of Modern Art are cropped, Reagan could pass for a butch lez from the Women’s Army Corps who is about to put the old make on a fluff (Patricia Neal). —from Cruising the Movies

 Computer graphics (or CG) has changed the way we experience the art of moving images.
 Computer graphics is the difference between Steamboat Willie and Buzz Lightyear, between ping pong and PONG.
-It began in 1963 when an MIT graduate student named Ivan Sutherland created the first true computer animation program.
+It began in 1963 when an MIT graduate student named Ivan Sutherland created Sketchpad, the first true computer animation program.
 Sutherland noted: “Since motion can be put into Sketchpad drawings, it might be exciting to try making cartoons.”
 This book, the first full-length history of CG, shows us how Sutherland’s seemingly offhand idea grew into a multibillion dollar industry.

 In 1965, the experimental filmmaker Stan VanDerBeek (1927–1984) unveiled his Movie-Drome, made from the repurposed top of a grain silo.
 VanDerBeek envisioned Movie-Drome as the prototype for a communications system—a global network of Movie-Dromes linked to orbiting satellites that would store and transmit images.
 With networked two-way communication, Movie-Dromes were meant to ameliorate technology’s alienating impulse.